Jingxuan-Yang/CNN.Face.Recognition/README.md

 # CNN.Face.Recognition

-Use MATLAB convolutional neural net and webcam to recognize faces
+Use MATLAB convolutional neural network and webcam to recognize faces